 - Pura Tirta Empul – the holy water temple

-- Geopark Global UNESCO Batur – View to the Mount Batur volcano and stop for lunch.
+- Geopark Global UNESCO Batur – View the Mount Batur volcano and stop for lunch.
 We also visited the geological institute in town.
 If you have one more day you could extend your stay in the area and go down the villages around the volcano and Lake Batur or climb the mountain in the morning for the sunrise.

 - Pura Tegeh Kahuripan (Pura Puncak Penulisan) – a local temple located on top of the highest hill.
 To get to the top you need to walk several flights of stairs, but it’s worth it!

-- Twin Lakes and the viewpoints – handmade platforms, swings, nests and many more, where you can take the perfect Instagram picture 😉 We were a couple of minutes late and the platforms were closed, so if you want to take those cool photos, make sure to get there a bit earlier.
+- Twin Lakes and the viewpoints – handmade platforms, swings, nests, and many more, where you can take the perfect Instagram picture 😉 We were a couple of minutes late and the platforms were closed, so if you want to take those cool photos, make sure to get there a bit earlier.

 - Entry gate to the golf course – because it’s cool!
+The famous gate is the Handara Golf Course gate – an entrance to the Resort and Golf Course.

 - Munduk – a green village in the hills with beautiful waterfalls nearby, that’s where you can experience real Bali countryside